uwsampa/sampa-public/wacas14/cfp.md

 performance and energy efficiency, we urgently need options that provide a path forward for the IT industry.
-Trading off accuracy for better performance and energy efficiency is an attractive option for many important and resource-hungry applications, such as image and video processing, computer vision, machine learning, simulations, etc. For that reason, approximate computing is quickly becoming a “hot topic,” with active research in computer architecture, programming languages, operating systems and user-facing areas such as ubiquitous computing and HCI.
+Trading off accuracy for better performance and energy efficiency is an attractive option for many important and resource-hungry applications, including image and video processing, computer vision, machine learning, simulations, big data analytics, embedded systems, etc. For that reason, approximate computing is quickly becoming a "hot topic," with active research in computer architecture, programming languages, operating systems and user-facing areas such as ubiquitous computing and HCI.